arisvetter/ece-week-6/class (2)/README.md

 | Question 3 | Your answers to the question | 25% |

 ## Lab Questions
+Summary:

+In this lab, we created three different modules: a light module that simulated a double stairway light switch, an adder, and a full adder.
+For the stairway light, we used an XOR equation to represent that we only wanted the light on if just one switch was on.
+In top.v, we connected the switches with inputs and leds with outputs, and created two full adder instances to handle the two-bit addition.
+For the first instance of the full-adder we hard-coded 0 as the carry (since it was the least significant digit there was nothing to be carried over).
+For the second instance of the full adder, we wired the carryout of the first instance to the carry-in of the second instance, to represent the "spillover" of the first digit's addition.

 ### 1 - How might you add more than two bits together?